Blog

 Will Medicaid pay for 24-hour home care in Texas?

-Texas Medicaid can cover some in-home care services through waiver programs such as the STAR+PLUS Home and Community-Based Services Waiver, but 24-hour continuous care is not typically covered in full under standard Medicaid benefit structures.
-The waiver programs have eligibility requirements based on functional need, income, and assets, and they operate with enrollment caps that can mean waitlists.
-Families who qualify may receive significant coverage for daytime personal care hours, but 24-hour around-the-clock care is most often funded through long-term care insurance, veterans benefits, private pay, or a combination.
-A BrightStar Care nurse can help you understand which funding sources apply to your specific situation during a free in-home assessment.
+Texas Medicaid can cover some in-home care through waiver programs such as the STAR+PLUS Home and Community-Based Services Waiver.
+However, 24-hour continuous care is not typically covered in full under standard Medicaid benefit structures.
+Waiver programs have eligibility requirements based on functional need, income, and assets, and they can involve waitlists.
+Families who qualify may receive significant coverage for daytime personal care hours.
+Full 24-hour care is most often funded through long-term care insurance, veterans benefits, private pay, or a combination.
+A nurse can help you identify which funding sources apply during a free in-home assessment.

 What is the caregiver burden for MS?

 The caregiver burden for MS is among the highest of any chronic neurological condition.
-Research consistently shows that MS caregivers — most often spouses or adult children — report significantly elevated rates of depression, anxiety, social isolation, and physical health decline compared to non-caregiving peers.
-The burden compounds because MS is unpredictable: caregivers cannot plan for relapses, and care needs can escalate suddenly and dramatically.
-Financial strain from reduced work hours or career interruption adds to the psychological load.
-Professional in-home care services that provide genuine respite — not just a few hours here and there, but scheduled, reliable coverage — are one of the most effective interventions for reducing caregiver burden and improving outcomes for both the person with MS and their family caregiver.
+Research consistently shows that MS caregivers — most often spouses or adult children — report elevated rates of depression, anxiety, social isolation, and physical health decline compared to non-caregiving peers.
+The burden compounds because MS is unpredictable: caregivers cannot plan for relapses, and care needs can escalate suddenly.
+Financial strain from reduced work hours adds to the psychological load.
+Professional in-home care that provides genuine, scheduled respite is one of the most effective interventions for reducing caregiver burden and improving outcomes for the entire family.

 Who qualifies for home health care in Texas?

-In Texas, eligibility for professional home health care services depends on the type of care and the funding source.
-For Medicare-covered skilled home health, a person must be homebound, have a physician's order for skilled nursing or therapy services, and be under a physician's care for the condition requiring treatment.
+Eligibility depends on the type of care and funding source.
+For Medicare-covered skilled home health, a person must be homebound, have a physician's order for skilled nursing or therapy, and be under a physician's care for the condition requiring treatment.
 For Medicaid waiver programs, eligibility is based on functional need and financial qualifications.
-For private-pay in-home care services — including personal care, companion care, and extended skilled nursing — anyone can engage a licensed home care agency regardless of insurance status.
+For private-pay in-home care — including personal care, companion care, and extended skilled nursing — anyone can engage a licensed home care agency regardless of insurance status.
 There is no medical eligibility threshold for privately funded care.
-BrightStar Care of SW Fort Worth/Burleson serves clients across the full range of care needs and funding situations.

 Can I get paid for taking care of my special needs child in Texas?

 Yes, in certain circumstances.
 Texas Medicaid's Home and Community-based Services waiver programs and the Texas Health and Human Services Commission's MDCP (Medically Dependent Children Program) may allow a parent or family member to be compensated as a paid caregiver for a child with qualifying medical or developmental needs.
 Eligibility and compensation levels vary based on the child's level of need and the family's Medicaid enrollment status.
-Families in the Burleson and SW Fort Worth area interested in learning about these programs should contact Texas Health and Human Services or speak with a BrightStar Care nurse who can help identify whether professional care services would complement or interface with a family-directed care arrangement.
+Families in the Burleson and SW Fort Worth area interested in these programs should contact Texas Health and Human Services directly or speak with a nurse who can help identify how professional care services might complement a family-directed care arrangement.